4. Run your graph in production

 - Performance analytics: Fine-grained insights into every field, resolvers and operations of your graph's execution

-We also want to be transparent that the features we just described, such as field metrics, performance alerts, and validating schema changes against recent operations, are only available on a paid plan.
-Individual developers just getting started with GraphQL probably don’t need these features, but they become incredibly valuable as you’re working on a team.
+We also want to be transparent that the features we just described, such as viewing specific execution traces and validating schema changes against recent operations, are only available on a paid plan.
+Individual developers just getting started with GraphQL probably don't need these features, but they become incredibly valuable as you're working on a team.
 Additionally, layering these paid features on top of our free developer tools like Apollo VSCode makes them more intelligent over time.

 To deploy our app to Now, run the